 - 1/2 cup sliced carrots

 - 1/4 cup sliced celery

 - 1/4 cup chopped onion

 - 3 tablespoons olive oil

-- 2 tablespoons mixed herb: parsley, thyme, crumbled bay leaf, and rosemary or savory
+- 2 tablespoons mixed herb: flat-leaf parsley, thyme, crumbled bay leaf, and rosemary or savory

 - 2 teaspoons chopped garlic